Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Experiments

-\paragraph{Visualization.} To examine the underlying mechanism of EMoE, we visualize the expert co-occurrence matrix in Figure~\ref{fig:ana-3} and compare our method with the standard Top-$k$ method.
-When the EMoE trained model is extrapolated to $k'=6$ during inference, co-activation sampling enables the co-occurrence matrix to maintain a high structural similarity to that observed during training.
-This stability is quantitatively supported by a sharply reduced Frobenius norm distance; for example, the F-norm distance at the 12th layer is only 0.79 for EMoE, in stark contrast to 1.56 for the Top-$k$ method.
-These results indicate that co-activation sampling effectively learns the expert combination patterns required under higher budgets, thereby ensuring scalability during inference.
+\textbf{Effect of Stochastic Co-activation Sampling.} Figure~\ref{fig:ana-3} compares the expert co-occurrence matrices of EMoE and Top-$k$ when extrapolated to $k'=6$.
+With co-activation sampling, the inference-time co-occurrence matrix maintains high structural similarity to that observed during training.
+This stability is quantitatively supported by a sharply reduced Frobenius norm distance, which indicate that co-activation sampling effectively learns the expert combination patterns required under higher budgets, thereby ensuring scalability during inference.
+Appendix~\ref{app:selection-stable} and~\ref{app:diversity} further investigates how $\mathcal{L}_{\text{HR}}$ stabilizes expert selection and evaluates expert diversity.

+\textbf{Efficiency under Elastic Inference.} We measure end-to-end inference latency on OLMoE (single H200 GPU, 2K input / 2K output tokens).
+As shown in Figure~\ref{fig:overhead}, scaling from $k'=4$ to $k'=16$ incurs moderate latency growth.
+EMoE converts this additional compute into monotonic performance gains, whereas Top-$k$ peaks at $k'=8$ and declines thereafter, meaning the extra latency is entirely wasted.
+This confirms that EMoE converts additional compute into genuine performance improvements, while standard Top-$k$ wastes it due to the collaboration failure identified in Section~\ref{sec:pilot}.